 - Post-traumatic stress disorder (PTSD): A fear of being touched can come from a previous traumatic experience that involved being touched, such as witnessing or experiencing an assault or sexual abuse.

 Phobias are relatively common.
-The National Institute of Mental Health (NIH) estimate that 12.5 percent of adults in the United States experience a phobia at some point in their lives.
+The National Institute of Mental Health (NIH) estimate that

 The following factors may make haphephobia more likely: